December 4, 2022

-How to Use Funnel Analysis Report in Google Analytics 4
+How to use Funnel Exploration Report in Google Analytics 4 (GA4)

-The only good funnel reports in Google Analytics (in my opinion) were related to the Enhanced Ecommerce (I am talking about the Shopping and Checkout behavior).
-The others were meh.
+The only good funnel reports in older Google Analytics versions were related to Enhanced Ecommerce (I am talking about the Shopping and Checkout behavior).
+The others were mediocre at best.

-With the rise of GA4, Google attempts to fix this issue by providing a Funnel analysis report.
-It allows you to build funnel reports on-the-fly (as long as you have been already collecting events for a while).
+With the rise of GA4, Google attempted to fix this issue by providing a Funnel Exploration report.
+It allows you to build funnel reports on the fly (as long as you have been collecting events for a while).

-In this blog post, I will show you how to use Funnel Analysis report in Google Analytics 4.
-You will learn:
+In this blog post, I will show you how to use the Funnel Exploration report in Google Analytics 4.
+You will learn the following:

 - The main parts of the interface and how they work

 - How the funnel data is calculated in open/closed funnels

 - How to build a basic Product view > Add To Cart > Purchase funnel

 - Some additional tips